AxisCommunications/acap-native-sdk-examples/CONTRIBUTING.md

 This page addresses the guidelines for the following actions below.

-- How to clone the repo.
+- How to clone the repository.
 - How to make a good Pull Request (PR)
 - How to Post an issue in the issue tracker